JoyPGit/jwtExample/Readme.md

 **Exception**
+1 try catch
+    - throw new ResponseEntity<?>
+    - ensure it doesn't extend Exception, this sends the whole stacktrace in response

+2 @ExceptionHandler
-1 Custom exception class
+    - custom exception sub class supported
     - need to add getters and setters
-    - ensure it doesn't extend Exception, this sends the whole stacktrace in response

     - mutliple try catch blocks for each api

-2
+3 ControllerAdvice